fslev/selenium-jutils/Readme.md

 It preserves the default behaviour and features of Selenium Page Factory: https://github.com/SeleniumHQ/selenium/wiki/PageFactory

 ## Retry on error
-There is a possibility that after locating the web element(s) but before interacting with it, the DOM gets refreshed, in which case you will receive a StaleElementReferenceException.
+There is a possibility that after locating the web element(s) but before interacting with it, the DOM gets refreshed, in which case you will receive a _StaleElementReferenceException_.
 ```java
 new GroceryPage(driver).getGroceryListTab().getItems().get(2)
         // <-- DOM is refreshed